Donated by Mr Chris Simon, Yanda Aboriginal Art, Alice Springs, NT.

 - 1500 x 1800 mm

 George Tjungurrayi’s intricate painting with its maze of lines and geometric patterns refers to sacred sites, ceremonial designs and narratives of the Tingari ancestors.
 George Tjungurrayi was born near Kiwirrkura WA and came in to Papunya in 1960.
 He began painting at Papunya around 1977, assisting and learning from some of the more senior artists who founded the Papunya Tula painting movement.
 George Tjungurrayi addresses Tingari stories within his paintings, although only limited information is provided as complete entitlement to this knowledge is held solely by fully initiated tribal members.
 His paintings relate to the Tingari ancestors, their journey paths and locations where important activities took place during the Tjukurrpa or Dreamtime.
-These sacred sites, for which Pintupi people are custodians, are honored in ceremony and those located within the artist’s ancestral country include Wala Wala, Kiwirrkura, Kulkuta, Karku, Kilpina and Wilkinkarra (Lake MacKay).
+These sacred sites, for which Pintupi people are custodians, are honoured in ceremony and those located within the artist’s ancestral country include Wala Wala, Kiwirrkura, Kulkuta, Karku, Kilpina and Wilkinkarra (Lake MacKay).
 The Tingari designs in this painting are similar to those found in engraved wooden implements including shields, boomerangs and spear throwers as well as sacred ceremonial objects such as tjuringas.
 The lines and their similarity in tone creates a dazzling or hypnotic optical effect which George Tjungurrayi achieves in many of his paintings.

 From material supplied by Dr Lisa Chandler.